 Because clay was common in West Asia and stone was not, most of the earliest statues in West Asia were made out of clay.
 It's hard to make any sharp edges when you're working with clay, so most West Asian sculpture looked round and soft.
 Even when the Sumerians began to carve sculptures out of stone, they kept this round, soft look (at least compared to Egyptian sculpture).

 The Sumerians, by Elaine Landau (1997).
-For kids.
+Easy reading.
 Despite the bad Amazon rating, this is a good solid introduction to the Sumerians, with an explanation of prehistory at the beginning for context.
 Pictures of ancient stuff, and good maps.

 Hands-On Ancient People, Volume 1: Art Activities about Mesopotamia, Egypt, and Islam, by Yvonne Merrill and Mary Simpson.
 Art projects for kids, though the directions are really aimed at teachers or parents.

 Mesopotamia, by Julian Reade (1991).
 Good pictures of objects in the British Museum.